dewi-alliance/hotspot-manufacturers/applications/tmg-industries.md

 # Risks & Challenges (required)
 * Please tell us about some of the challenges that would prevent these products from becoming a reality, and how you might address them.
-Currently the biggest challenge has been getting our certification as the government has been very delayed in responding and this has slowed the application process down a lot however we will persevere besides that the only other challenges I see would be shipping however we are currently in talks with the major shipping companies in our area and are also looking into doing local deliveries as well.
-There will likely be other challenges along the way and we plan to overcome them and continue to move forward and continue to provide excellence we refuse to let our customers be affected by the challenges we may face.
+Currently the biggest challenge has been passing the audit process as we are a smaller company we do not have all the same capabilities of the larger companies and thus have had a few quality control issues that have since been resolved

 # Other information (required)
 * Contact info (* required) -